Kenneth058/truenorth-tasks-manager/Readme.md

 ## Using Random Sentences API

 This API was built in order to replace hipsum API.
 It returns a text with the number of sentences as you established in parameter **sentences**.
-Next endpoint can be used:
+If the parameter is omitted, three sentences will be returned.
+Next url can be used:

 ```
 http://localhost:5000/?sentences=6